-Where did I get it?
+Where did I get a copy?

-Author provided a copy.
+I was gifted a copy.
 This is a voluntary review.